- Scientific name: Capros aper

 Rod and Line Catches

-The small size of boarfish means that there is little edible flesh available, and the unusual shape means that filleting is difficult.
+The small size of boarfish means that there is little edible flesh and the unusual shape means that filleting is difficult.
 For these reasons boar fish have been ignored as a commercial fish and those large enough to be caught in trawls are usually discarded as bycatch or used to bait crab and lobster pots.
-However, recent years have seen commercial fishing companies looking into exploiting boar fish commercially in order to process this species into fishmeal – a perfect example of fishing down the food chain.
+However, recent years have seen commercial fishing companies looking into exploiting boar fish commercially in order to process this species into fishmeal – an example of fishing down the food chain.